H1N1 (Swine) Flu : Symptoms, Precautions and helpful links

 - Take enough sleep

-- Observe healthy diet
+- Observe a healthy diet

 Don’ts –